wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 [Source: MIT & Kellogg study, published in Forbes](http://www.forbes.com/sites/marketshare/2012/05/22/when-it-comes-to-inbound-marketing-time-is-definitely-of-the-essence/)

-**59sec helps companies to answer leads/questions under 59 seconds!**
-This will BOOST your conversion rates, because the potential clients will be blown away by your responsiveness and professionalism :)

 **AWESOME FEATURES of 59sec LITE**

 * Connects your site to your sales agents mobile devices ([iOS](https://itunes.apple.com/us/app/59sec/id851174210?mt=8), [Android](https://play.google.com/store/apps/details?id=com.kuantero.fiftyninesec) and soon, Windows).
 * Sends push notifications to your sales agents when a new lead is generated.
 You'll here a cool cash register sound each time you have a new lead
 [youtube http://www.youtube.com/watch?v=XiLgtL4ZB2M]
 * Reminders that you're wasting money: after 10 and 30 minutes since lead generation moment.
+Also boss notifications.
 In sales, speed is crucial!
 * Leads entry source: Contact Form 7 plugin
 * Sales agents can grab and respond to leads from phone, tablet, computer.
 Super easy!
 * Statistics - so you, the boss, will know how effective is your sales team.
 Who to fire and who to bonus for job well done